 *at least 3 cups of vodka (or brandy, rum, or whiskey)

-1. In a sterilized 1/2 gallon-sized glass jar, combine peeled pears and lemon zest.
+1. In a sterilized 1/2 gallon-sized glass jar, combine peeled and sliced pears and lemon zest.
 Strain the simple syrup if you infused it with herbs, etc., then pour over the pears.
 Add the vodka: if 3 cups is not enough to fill the jar, add as much as is necessary.
 Cap tightly and shake to combine.
 Allow to “rest” in a cool, dark place for about 4 weeks, shaking every couple of days.

 2. Strain the pears out by pouring through a fine-mesh sieve (or use cheesecloth).
 Transfer strained liquid into new sterilized glass jar(s) and and allow to rest undisturbed for another 6 months.